Leadership Thought #422 – Are Your Customers Happy?

 • Embrace rather than resist customer feedback.
 Ask early and often.

-• Whenever you receive client testimonials or positive customer reviews of individual employee efforts make this information visible for all employees to see and absorb.
+• Whenever you receive client testimonials or positive customer reviews of individual employee efforts, make this information visible for all employees to see and absorb.

-It is rare that a company is successful despite its customers.
-You may be able to cite examples of businesses that have a unique product or were first to market with something and their initial customers truly had little choice but to deal with them.
-However, your long-term inability to properly service your customers only creates an opening for new competitors who will prey on your product/service vulnerabilities.
-It may sound trite, but if you put the customer top of mind in all you do, good things tend to happen.
-Someone may even write an unsolicited blog trumpeting your business. 🙂
+A company is rarely successful despite its customers.
+You can cite examples of businesses that had a unique product or were first to market with something, and their initial customers had little choice but to deal with them.
+However, your long-term inability to properly service your customers only creates an opening for new competitors who will exploit your product or service vulnerabilities.
+While it may seem cliché, prioritizing the customer in all your actions often leads to positive outcomes.